 Centrepieces demonstrated the steps to shared success.
 An invitation to media and a news release were sent out locally, garnering a story in the Winnipeg Free Press and coverage on CJOB radio.
 Subsequently the releases were sent to media outlets in the affected municipalities.

 The website went live and the first JohnQ e-newsletter followed the launch.
-Subsequent blog posts about progress of the project and other interesting information for municipal decision- makers will follow.
+Subsequent blog posts about progress of the project and other interesting information for municipal decision- makers followed.

 “I’m going to take these business cards to a meeting I have out of Province next week and this is going to be the main topic of conversation”. – Guest comment